Final Report Nr.2/2008 of the airfract serious incident

 At 14:51:59 the Boeing 757-200 cruising at FL 390 entered in the Riga ATC zone, got into contact with the Riga ATC WEST-COMBINED sector controller ATCO1 and had cleared direct to FAP Vekas of CTR Riga International airport.
 (See Attachment 1-Radar Minimum Altitude Chart –EVRA and Attachment 2 –Instrument Approach Chart (EVRA).
 At 15:03:18 using controller pilot data link communications (CPDLC) the crew of Boeing 757-200 declared readiness to descend from FL390 to FL170.
 At 15:03:25 controller-student who had handled air traffic issued clearance for Boeing 757-200 to descend to FL170 despite that at the same time with opposite heading at FL 380 was cruising AIRBUS A340-600, FLIGHT VIR301.Clearance was read back by the crew of Boeing 752, FLIGHT BTI65T and Boeing 752 started descending.

 The air traffic controller on duty had about at the working position and coordinated the traffic by ground communication means with adjacent Riga ATCC MALMO AoR sector controller.
 During communication air traffic controller on duty did not control carefully actual situation in the airspace between two abovementioned aircraft.
 At 15:04:21 STCA visual alert had generated to the radar controller because the distance between the three-dimensional positions of two aircraft was predicted to be reduced to less than the defined applicable separation minima within a specified time period, within whose jurisdiction area the aircraft is operating. (see Radar Display Data, Picture 1).
 The generation of Short Term Conflict Alerts is a function of an ATC radar data processing system.
 At 15:04:33 air traffic controller on duty started to handle the traffic after completing communication with MALMO AoR sector controller and perceiving that there is conflict situation tried to contact with crew of Boeing 752, FLIGHT BTI65T and issued instruction: “Baltic65T turn right, heading …10 degrees to the right, please”.
 At 15:04:41 air traffic controller on duty repeated his instruction:”65T turn right 10 degrees to the right, please”.
 At 15:04:49 controller had a try to contact with Boeing 752, FLIGHT BTI65T for the last time but the crew of did not answer.
-After that a15:05:05 controller on duty had called Virgin 301and issued instruction:”Virgin 301 turn right 10 degrees, please”, but the time was lost and at that time resolution advisory (RA)”DESCEND, DESCEND” on aircraft was annunciated, the PIC of AIRBUS A340-600 disengaged the Autopilot and followed the RA.
+After that at 15:05:05 controller on duty had called Virgin 301and issued instruction:”Virgin 301 turn right 10 degrees, please”, but the time was lost and at that time resolution advisory (RA)”DESCEND, DESCEND” on aircraft was annunciated, the PIC of AIRBUS A340-600 disengaged the Autopilot and followed the RA.
 At the same time the crew of Boeing 752, FLIGHT BTI65T declared:”65T TCAS climb” At 15:05:06 the two aircraft passed each other with opposite headings in the vicinity of LIEPAJA (N56:31:07; E021:05:31) in the RIGA Flight Information Region and the separation standard between the two aircraft was infringemented.
 The crew of AIRBUS A340-600, FLIGHT VIR301 received the traffic alert and collision-avoidance system (TCAS) resolution advisory (RA) to descend as a result of the Boeing 752, FLIGHT BTI65T traffic ahead of them.
 At the time of the incident, vertical separation between the two opposite aircrafts decreased to 700 feet, horizontal separation was 4.0 nautical miles.
 (See Picture 1, 2) The conflicting traffic was in sight for aircrafts crews, so Boeing 752, FLIGHT BTI65T and AIRBUS A340 600, FLIGHT VIR301 passed to each other by right side.
 Visual meteorological conditions existed at the time.
 After a while the RA reduced to a Monitor Vertical Speed RA and then Clear of Conflict.

 That conflict situation – infringement of separation mainly issued as a result, that controller-student due to lack of experience underestimate the real situation, thought that distance between aircraft is adequate, gave instruction for Boeing 752, FLIGHT BTI65T to descend to FL170.
 He did not consult with instructor – controller on duty, because he was busy oneself communicating with adjacent MALMO controller.
 Controller on duty did not prevent student controller actions in due time.
 According to Radar Display Data STCA visual alert had generated at 15:04:21 but controller on duty had a try to change a heading of Boeing 752, FLIGHT BTI65T at 15:04:33.
 Imperative and timely actions by the controller on duty if he had recognized that student-controller instruction is wrong could be able to prevent the developing traffic conflict.
 If he had made imperative instructions when the crew of Boeing 752, FLIGHT BTI65T declared descending to FL170, especially when had started descending, the incident would have not occurred.
 Despite that the air traffic was handled by an air traffic controller student the air traffic controller on duty was responsible for the operations.